If You Use Google Maps, You Should Be Using Saved Places Lists

 ✧ There’s Too Much to Remember

-Not even the guy who memorized pi to the 70-thousandth decimal place can keep track of all the places to see, restaurants to eat at, addresses to go to, and the perfect selfie spot recommendations we’re bombarded with daily.
+Not even the guy who memorized pi to the 70-thousandth decimal place can keep track of all the places to see, restaurants to eat at, addresses to go to, and the perfect selfie spot recommendations we’re overwhelmed with daily.

 But our phones can with just a couple of clicks.